JackEdwardLyons/jacklyons-me-beta/content/pages/blog/how-to-fix-vuejs-not-working-in-ie11.md

     This is a post borne out of frustration to help all those poor souls out there trying to find a solution to the dreaded IE white screen of death.
   extra:
-    - name: "og:type"
+    - name: 'og:type'
       value: website
       keyName: property
-    - name: "og:title"
+    - name: 'og:title'
       value: Is your Vue app not working in IE 11?
 Here's how to fix it.
       keyName: property
-    - name: "og:description"
+    - name: 'og:description'
       value: >-
         This is a post borne out of frustration to help all those poor souls out there trying to find a solution to the dreaded IE white screen of death.
       keyName: property
-    - name: "og:image"
+    - name: 'og:image'
       value: /images/ie-11.png
       keyName: property
       relativeUrl: true
-    - name: "twitter:card"
+    - name: 'twitter:card'
       value: summary_large_image
-    - name: "twitter:title"
+    - name: 'twitter:title'
       value: Is your Vue app not working in IE 11?
 Here's how to fix it.
-    - name: "twitter:description"
+    - name: 'twitter:description'
       value: >-
         This is a post borne out of frustration to help all those poor souls out there trying to find a solution to the dreaded IE white screen of death.
-    - name: "twitter:image"
+    - name: 'twitter:image'
       value: /images/ie-11.png
       relativeUrl: true
 layout: post
+thumb_image_alt: Internet Explorer 11 logo
 ---

 This is a post borne out of frustration.
 It's a last-ditch effort to help all those poor souls out there scratching their eyeballs out trying to find a solution to the dreaded IE white screen of death.
 I don't want to over-promise and say this will fix every single IE edge case, but I will offer some helpful steps to debug your Vue app in IE 11.
 Hopefully, at a minimum, it takes you one step closer to fixing your app so you can (finally) go to bed and sleep like a rock.